-At Yavapai Point, you’ll have some of the most stunning views over the Grand Canyon.
-Don’t forget to check out the Yavapai Museum of Geology to learn more about the natural vistas you’re admiring during your exploration of the South Rim.
+At Yavapai Point, you’ll have some of the most stunning views.
+Don’t forget to check out the Yavapai Museum of Geology to learn more about the natural vistas you’re admiring during your exploration of the Grand Canyon South Rim.

 7. Take a Breather and Enjoy the Scenery at Mather Point

 If you’re searching for a viewpoint that doesn’t require a hike, Mather point requires minimal effort but offers big rewards.